Learning and teaching

 We recognise that, as a result of Covid-19, medical or personal circumstances might mean you’d like to explore the possibility of pausing your studies, and taking a period of leave.

 If this is the case, please first discuss your options with your academic department to ensure that this is the most appropriate course of action for you.
-If, after you’ve considered your options, you’d prefer to take a break from your studies, you can apply to take a leave of absence for a set period and return next year – for example, at the start of the second semester.
+If, after you’ve considered your options, you’d prefer to take a break from your studies, you can apply to take a leave of absence for a set period.
 We will be supportive of requests that are made on the basis of coronavirus impacts.

 Postgraduate research students